microsoft/atlas-design/site/src/components/layout.md

 Allowed elements: all except `layout-body-menu`.

+Can have its height constrained?
 Yes, on tablet screens and wider.

 The following block is arranged from narrow widths on the left to wider widths on the right.